-8. Debt Obligations
+7. Debt Obligations

 In April 2004, Lexicon obtained a \$34.0 million mortgage on its facilities in The Woodlands, Texas.
 The mortgage loan has a ten-year term with a 20-year amortization and bears interest at a fixed rate of 8.23%.
+The fair value of Lexicon's mortgage loan approximates its carrying value.
+The fair value of Lexicon's mortgage loan is estimated using discounted cash flow analysis, based on the Company's current incremental borrowing rate.

-In January 2009, Lexicon entered into a credit line agreement with UBS Bank USA that provides up to an aggregate amount of \$37.9 million in the form of an uncommitted, demand, revolving line of credit.
-Lexicon entered into the credit line in connection with its acceptance of an offer from UBS AG, the investment bank that sold Lexicon its auction rate securities, providing Lexicon with rights to require UBS to purchase its \$57.0 million (par value) of auction rate securities at par value during the period from June 30, 2010 through July 2, 2012.
-The credit line is secured only by these auction rate securities and advances under the credit line will be made on a "no net cost" basis, meaning that the interest paid by Lexicon on advances will not exceed the interest or dividends paid to Lexicon by the issuer of the auction rate securities.
-As of March 31, 2009, Lexicon had \$14.7 million outstanding under this credit line.
+In January 2009, Lexicon entered into a credit line agreement with UBS Bank USA that provides, as of September 30, 2009, up to an aggregate amount of \$37.8 million in the form of an uncommitted, demand, revolving line of credit.
+Lexicon entered into the credit line in connection with its acceptance of an offer from UBS AG, the investment bank that sold Lexicon its auction rate securities, providing Lexicon with rights to require UBS to purchase its \$56.5 million (par value) of auction rate securities at par value during the period from June 30, 2010 through July 2, 2012.
+The credit line is secured only by these auction rate securities and advances under the credit line are made on a "no net cost" basis, meaning that the interest paid by Lexicon on advances will not exceed the interest or dividends paid to Lexicon by the issuer of the auction rate securities.
+The interest rate paid on the line of credit is less than the Company's estimated current incremental borrowing rate.
+As of September 30, 2009, Lexicon had \$37.8 million outstanding under this credit line.

-9. Arrangements with Symphony Icon, Inc.
+8. Arrangements with Symphony Icon, Inc.